nicholsonjohnc/dsi-optimization/README.md

 # DSI Optimization
 Optimization Lecture and Assignment - Galvanize Data Science Immersive (DSI)

-## Step 1 - Install Pyomo and Solvers
+## Step 1 - Install Pyomo and a Solver
 [Pyomo](http://www.pyomo.org/) is a Python-based, open-source optimization modeling language developed at Sandia National Laboratories.

 Optimization or Algebraic Modeling Languages (AMLs) allow us to formulate optimization problems in terms of our problem/business logic.
 They provide a common interface to optimization solvers.
 Also, they abstract away some of the complexities of formulating optimization problems (e.g. computing gradients of the objective and constraint functions with respect to the decision variables).